Clustering Partially Observed Graphs via Convex Optimization: Proofs

-\section{Proof of Theorem \ref{thm:disamin}}
+\subsection{Proof of Theorem \ref{thm:disamin}}

-In this section, we prove Theorem~\ref{thm:disamin}; in particular, that if \eqref{eq:partial_conv_prog} produces a valid low-rank matrix, i.e. one that corresponds to a clustering of the nodes, then this is the disagreement minimizing clustering.
+We first prove Theorem~\ref{thm:disamin}, which says that if the optimization problem~\eqref{eq:partial_conv_prog} produces a valid matrix, i.e., one that corresponds to a clustering of the nodes, then this is the disagreement minimizing clustering.
+Consider the following non-convex optimization problem